Last Update September 2023

 - The name of the organization(s) sponsoring and funding the supplement (not merely the name of the public relations agency handling its publication).

 - If the supplement is based on a symposium, where and when the symposium was held and how the speakers and papers were selected.

 - Whether authors will be paid and, if so, how much.

 If the proposal is approved, it will be forwarded to the Editor of Diabetes Care.
 Initial approval by the ADA does not commit the Editor to accept a proposal in whole or part.
 All manuscripts are subject to the same peer review as other manuscripts in the journal.

-For complete instructions on submitting a supplement, please contact the Editorial Office.
+For complete instructions on submitting a supplement, please contact the Peer-Review Office.

 Manuscript Format and Style

 Articles must be in clear and understandable English.
 Nonnative English authors are encouraged to seek the assistance of an English- proficient colleague, or a communications agency, such as American Journal Experts, to help improve the clarity and readability of a paper before it is submitted to the journal.

 For specific information on the parameters and limits for various manuscript categories (e.g., section headings, word limits, etc.), see Manuscript Categories.

 Graphical abstracts are a visual summary of the article.
 The image should capture the main points in a simple visual format, offering a quick understanding of the research.
 Graphical abstracts are intended to encourage browsing and offer easy identification of papers relevant to a readers research interests.